There are apps for almost everything, and electric vehicle charging is no exception.

 Most EV charging apps we’ve recommended are for public charging use only.
 However, WhenToPlugIn is one for home usage.
 And good news, not only can it help make your EV charging greener, but it can also help you make more environmentally conscious decisions regarding your electricity usage as a whole.

-With this in mind, if you’re one for making more environmentally conscious choices and are wanting to further decrease your carbon footprint when it comes to home charging, our blog has some tips on how to ensure cleaner, greener charging.
+With this in mind, if you’re one for making more environmentally conscious choices and want to further decrease your carbon footprint when it comes to home charging, our blog has some tips on how to ensure cleaner, greener charging.

 Reduce your carbon consumption and charge for cheaper with the EV.Energy app.